+Additionally, Amy is the Choral Director at New Trier High School- Northfield Campus.
+There she teaches Boys’ and Girls’ Freshman Choruses.
 An avid arranger, she started arranging music when she was a member of the Rip Chords an all girls’ a cappella group at the University of Illinois.
-This love for music has expanded beyond the contemporary a cappella scene and Amy is excited to start this new chapter in her life arranging choral music for YCTC.
+This love for music has expanded beyond the contemporary a cappella scene and Amy is excited to start this new chapter in her life arranging choral music for YCT.

-Amy is a member of Chorus America, American Choral Directors Association (ACDA), NafME, and is serving on the Executive Board as the Illinois State Treasurer for IL-ACDA.
+Amy is a member of Chorus America, American Choral Directors Association (ACDA), NafME, and just finished serving on the Executive Board as the Illinois State Treasurer for IL-ACDA.
 Amy and her husband Jared have three beautiful boys and reside in the Northwest suburbs of Chicago.

 Sarah Kruske, Operations Manager